-If you have questions about the masters, doctoral, and certificate programs at the Institute of French Studies, please don’t hesitate to email Professor Frédéric Viguier, the Director of Graduate Studies (email@example.com).
-He can also arrange for a phone conversation or appointment at the Institute.
+Professor Frédéric Viguier (email@example.com) will be handling doctoral admissions for Fall 2024.
+If you you have questions about the doctoral programs at the Institute of French Studies, please do not hesitate to email him.
+He can also arrange for a phone/Zoom conversation or appointment at the Institute.

 What are the different Ph.D. programs you offer in French Studies?

 The Institute of French Studies at NYU sponsors two Ph.D. programs: one Joint Program in French Studies and French Literature, in partnership with the French Department, and another Joint Program in French Studies and History, in partnership with the History Department.

 Can I apply to more than one Ph.D. program at NYU?

 No. The Graduate School of Arts and Science allows you to apply to only one program in the school in a given admissions season.